In Memoriam – Founding Attorney

 Michele received an Associate’s degree from the Community College of Philadelphia in 2006, a Patent Paralegal certificate in 2008, and a paralegal certificate in Media and Entertainment Law from Pace University in 2013.
 She was accredited as a Pennsylvania Certified Paralegal by the Philadelphia Association of Paralegals in 2011.
 In 2013, The Philadelphia Forum, the Associations’ quarterly publication, published two articles authored by Michele on the topic of commercial speech with an emphasis on first amendment rights.

-Suzanne Chocklette serves as a paralegal to the firm’s patent group.
+Suzanne Chocklette serves as a chief paralegal and operations manager to the firm’s patent group.
 She has over 20 years of intellectual property experience.
 Her responsibilities include filing domestic patent applications and managing international portfolios of the firm’s top clients.
 She also manages domestic and foreign patent prosecution and coordinates with a network of foreign associates regarding patent protection.

 Prior to joining Belles Katz LLC, Suzanne worked for the intellectual property groups at several of Philadelphia’s largest law firms, gaining significant experience in the development, management and prosecution of patents as well as the use of a variety of IP docketing software.
 Her legal experience also includes work in trademark, copyright and patent litigation matters.